+Figure 9 - Age distribution of patient samples

 Capture Hardware

-The clinical T1 imaging approach used in this study has been previously presented by (Levman, et al., 2018) (Levman et al., 2017).
-The dataset for Levman’s study was carried forward so it could be extended beyond the focus of the insula.
-In Levman’s study, all participants were imaged with clinical 3 Tesla MRI scanners (Skyra, Siemens Medical Systems, Erlangen, Germany) at Boston Children’s Hospital yielding T1 structural volumetric images accessed through the Children’s Research and Integration System (Pienaar, Rannou, Haehn, & Grant, 2014) (Pienaar et al., 2014).
+The clinical T1 imaging approach used in this study has been previously presented by (Levman, et al., 2018) and was carried forward for this thesis so it could be extended beyond the focus of the insula.
+Participants were imaged with clinical 3 Tesla MRI scanners (Skyra, Siemens Medical Systems, Erlangen, Germany) at Boston Children’s Hospital yielding T1 structural volumetric images accessed through the Children’s Research and Integration System (Pienaar, Rannou, Haehn, & Grant, 2014).
 Any samples with substantial motion artifacts or failure during FreeSurfer processing were previously removed.

-(Levman, et al., 2018)Levman’s study included Diffusion MRI data acquired using isotropic diffusion-weighted spin-echo echo-planar imaging.
+The previous analysis (Levman, et al., 2018) included Diffusion MRI data acquired using diffusion-weighted spin-echo echo-planar imaging.
 Thirty diffusion-weighted measurements (b = 1,000 sec/mm2) and five non-diffusion-weighted measurements (b= 0 sec/mm2) were acquired with TR= 10 sec; TE= 88 msec; δ= 12.0 msec; Δ= 24.2 msec; field of view= 22 x 22 cm; matrix size= 128 x 128, iPAT= 2, spatial resolution 1.72 x 1.72 mm.

 Measurement Data

-A new crush directory was produced beneath the Tractography directory during processing.
+A new CRUSH directory was produced beneath the Tractography directory during processing.
 This directory contains a single tracts.txt file representing each measurement derived during the pipeline processing for the specific sample.
-The first few lines of the tracts.txt file is shown in Figure 9.
+The first few lines of the tracts.txt file is shown in Figure 10.
 This data set was structured in the form of name-value pairs to ease future retrieval, and enable an individual measurement to be recalled with basic unix command line tools (awk,sed, or grep).

 0013-3010-roi-LinesToRender=18645